evidentlyai/evidently/docs/book/examples/tutorial-llm.md

 report
 ```

 **Create a custom judge**.
 You can also define your own LLM judge with a custom prompt.
 To illustrate, let's ask the LLM to judge whether the provided responses are concise and return a `Concise` or `Verbose` label with an explanation.
-If the LLM is not sure, we ask to return an `Unknown` category.
+(Or `Unknown` if not sure).

 ```python
 custom_judge = LLMEval(